jonassorgenfrei/AssetBrowser/README.md

 Currently in development

 Note:
-Only houdini plugin available during development
+Only houdini + nuke plugin available during development

 ## Install
 To install this tool set clone this repo into a local folder. (e.g. D:/Documents/).